xDec0de/42born2beroot/README.md

 for this user.
 Once you do this, it will ask for your time zone.
 I obviously selected `Madrid`.

+## Hostname

+Just in case you are using a wrong hostname for any reason, remember that you can change it with `hostnamectl set-hostname <hostname>`, then, you can check your hostname by using the `hostnamectl status` command.
+You will need to know how to do this on your evaluation.

 ## Disk partitions

 Here is where the fun begins, sort of.
 Select `Manual`